andtab/newblog/about.md

 Hope you love it!

 Reasons:
-- its great.
+- i'ts great.
-- its a test.
+- it's a test.

 ## Other thoughts